 Enlarge

 Tip: Another use of paper weaving is to back cutouts.
-In this sample a heart-shape
+In this sample, a heart shape

 was cut from the card and paper was woven in a rectangle.
 The woven piece was glued to the inside of the card to back